TriForceX/BootstrapExtended/wordpress/wp-content/plugins/tinymce-advanced/readme.txt

 == Upgrade Notice ==

-= 4.8.1 =
+= 4.8.2 =
-Updated for WordPress 5.0 and the Block Editor (Gutenebrg).
-Adds a "Classic Paragraph Block" with TinyMCE that replaces the default Paragraph Block.
+Fixes and improvements for 4.8.1.
+Includes a Classic Paragraph Block.
+Can convert most default blocks to and from classic paragraphs.